 Schema Therapy Brisbane

-Begin your journey to wellbeing with our experienced Schema psychologists.
-We provide compassionate, evidence-based care to help you create lasting, positive change Find a psychologistBook an appointmentOverview
+Begin your journey to wellbeing with our experienced Schema therapy psychologists.
+We provide compassionate, evidence-based care to help you create lasting, positive change

-Everyone has schemas both adaptive and maladaptive, in schema therapy the focus is on early maladaptive schemas, where unmet needs in childhood lead to development of early maladaptive schemas.
-This is similar, in part, to beliefs, but thoughts, feelings and memories are also included in a schema, that then shapes how we think, feel and behave.
+Everyone has schemas, both adaptive and maladaptive.
+In schema therapy, the focus is on early maladaptive schemas, where unmet needs in childhood lead to the development of early maladaptive schemas.
+This is similar, in part, to beliefs, but thoughts, feelings and memories are also included in a schema, which then shapes how we think, feel and behave.

 Some common schemas include: